bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/AutochangerSupport.rst

 Changing Cartridges
 -------------------

-:index:`[TAG=Cartridges->Changing] <pair: Cartridges; Changing>` If you wish to insert or remove cartridges in your autochanger or you manually run the mtx program, you must first tell Bareos to release the autochanger by doing:
+:index:`[TAG=Cartridges->Changing] <single: Cartridges; Changing>` If you wish to insert or remove cartridges in your autochanger or you manually run the mtx program, you must first tell Bareos to release the autochanger by doing: